AusClimateService/hazards-TC/README.md

 ## Spatial frequency change

-- Spatial patterns of tropical cyclone frequency of occurrence (number of storms per decade) are displayed as a density field on a 2.5° longitude-latitude grid.
-The gridded frequency of occurrence for the "historical" period (1970-2000) is subtracted from the "future" period (2070-2100) to display the projected change in number of storms per decade.
+- Spatial patterns of tropical cyclone frequency of occurrence (number of storms per decade) are displayed here as a density field on a 2.5° longitude-latitude grid.
+  - The first image shows the density of tropical cyclones in the IBTrACS "best track" data set for the period 1981-2010.
+  - The following two images show the projected change in gridded frequency of occurrence in number of storms per decade.
+The track density for the "historical" period (1970-2000) is subtracted from that of the "future" period (2070-2100) to display the projected change.
 - Individual models display large variations in their spatial representation of tropical cyclones (not shown).
 Combining the density of tropical cyclone frequency from multiple GCMs into a multi-model ensemble helps to form a more spatially coherent evaluation of tropical cyclone risk throughout the domain.
 - The two tropical cyclone detection methods used here – CDD and OWZ – produce differing spatial frequencies and thus patterns of future change.
 - When using tropical cyclone tracks detected within a common set of GCMs: